 1. Use Free Apps to Sell Used Appliances:

-Another great app for turning over your used appliances is OfferUp.
+A great app for turning over your used appliances is OfferUp.

-It works like LetGo, and it’s totally free.
+It’s totally free.
 No shipment charges are included as it helps the buyers and sellers connect directly.

 This program differentiates OfferUp from other buying and selling apps.
 The TruYou program allows sellers to validate your identity.
 To do this, you’ll need to do three things: